MokTeckChing/DSI18-Projects/project_1_SAT_ACT_analysis/README.md

 ### Conclusion

-It is recommended for the College Board to further examine "flipping" states that require mandatory ACT examinations into states taht require mandatory SAT examinations.
+It is suggested that the College Board target left-leaning states that require a mandatory ACT examination, such as Nevada, Utah and Wisconsin, and attempt to "flip" them.